Laban254/HNGx-INTERNSHIP/STAGE-2/DOCUMENTATION.md

 ## Introduction

 Welcome to the official documentation for our API.
-This guide provides comprehensive information on API endpoints, request and response formats, sample usage scenarios, known limitations, and deployment instructions.
+This guide provides comprehensive information on API endpoints, request and response formats, sample usage scenarios and  known limitations.

 ## Standard Request and Response Formats